patrol-e2e-testing

 patrol test --tags android

-When applied, this skill must produce:
+When applied, this skill produces:

 1. Patrol test(s) covering the specified feature.

-2. Any required widget key additions.
+2. Any required widget Key additions to production code.

 3. Exact patrol test command(s) to execute locally.

-4. Notes explaining stabilization decisions.
+4. Notes explaining stabilization or timing decisions.

 Quality bar